 Just about everyone uses plastic bottles in their house.
 So, instead of throwing them out, why not turn them into an effective homemade fly trap?

-To create this homemade fly trap, you need to get a wine bottle that has roughly an inch of wine at the bottom.
-That liquid is important because it will attract the insects to the bottle.
+- To create this homemade fly trap, you need to get a wine bottle that has roughly an inch of wine at the bottom.
+That liquid is important because it will attract insects.
 Though white wine works, you’ll get much better results when using red.

 That’s all you need to do to make this homemade fly trap.
 It is easy to put together but it will give you incredible results if put into the right area.
 The flies will move down the paper and into the bottle, but they won’t be able to get back out through the tiny hole.

-If you want to enhance this trap, you can always add a bit of extra bait to the wine.
+However, if you want to improve this trap, you can always add a bit of extra bait to the wine.
 Rotten or overly ripe fruit is likely the best way to go because sugary syrups, while great in other traps, can overpower the liquid and ruin its natural attraction qualities.

 3. Tin Can